Relative hulls and quantum codes: Applications to quantum codes

 If $d(C_1^\perp)<d(C_2^\perp)$, the equality in the previous corollary depends on how many minimum weight codewords of $C_1^\perp$ are outside $C_2$.
-If any equivalent code of $C_2$ does not contain all minimum weight codewords of $C_1^\perp$, then the purity is preserved.
+If any {code equivalent to} $C_2$ does not contain all minimum weight codewords of $C_1^\perp$, then the purity is preserved.
 The following corollary provides an instance of such constructions.